-With respect to job offers for new graduates 4-6 months after the completion of their programs, the survey found this rate to be 89% and 90% for entry-level BSN and MSN graduates, respectively.
+With respect to job offers for new graduates 4-6 months after the completion of their programs, the survey found this rate to be 87% and 90% for entry-level BSN and MSN graduates, respectively.
 Once again the survey found little variation based on school type and institutional characteristics.
-The job offer rate for BSN graduates did vary by region, from 82% in the North Atlantic to and the West to 90% in the Midwest to 93% in the South.
-For entry-level MSN program graduates, the job offer rate at 4-6 months post-graduation ranged from 80% in the West to 87% in the North Atlantic to 94% in the Midwest to 96% in the South.
+The job offer rate for BSN graduates did vary by region, from 74% in the West, 82% in the North Atlantic, 91% in the South, and 92% in the Midwest.
+For entry-level MSN program graduates, the job offer rate at 4-6 months post-graduation ranged from 76% in the West, 93% in the North Atlantic, 93% in the South, and 96% in the Midwest.